ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/ButtonActionsReference.md

 - THAT1R-U: TBTN2+THAT1R.
 FSS Mode ZOOM IN
 - THAT1R-D: TBTN3+THAT1R. empty

-### THAT2U (top-up)
+### THAT2U

 This hat is dedicated predominantly to PIP Management.
-Depending on which PIP Mode is active, the code will set different balance of PIPs between the areas.
+Depending on which PIP Mode is active, the code will set a different balance of PIPs between the areas.

 Selection of active PIP Mode is announced via TTS and TARGET console printout